Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 Most contractor policies are issued using estimated figures at the beginning of the term, such as:

-At the end of the term (or sometimes mid-term), the carrier audits your records.
+At the end of the term, or sometimes mid-term, the carrier audits your records.
 If actual figures are higher than estimated, you may owe additional premium.
-If lower, you may receive a return premium, depending on the policy and minimum premiums.
+If they are lower, you may receive a return premium, depending on the policy and any minimum premiums.

 Why insurers audit contractor policies